andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 convert the building into a library, one of the first adaptive reuse projects in the US and an early win for the historic preservation movement.

-As a whimsically fun bow to wrap up the story of the library, "Ol' Jeff", the bell atop the bell tower sat dormant for 135 years until 1996 when the bell was restored and now Ol' Jeff rings every hour on the hour from 9 AM to 10 PM.
+As a whimsically fun bow to wrap up this digression, "Ol' Jeff", the bell atop the bell tower was restored and returned to service in 1996 after sitting dormant for 135 years.
+These days Ol' Jeff rings every hour on the hour from 9 AM to 10 PM.
 Good on ya Ol' Jeff.

-The beautiful brick-arched basement where I stopped to use the loo, was originally used as a holding area for prisoners on their way to court.

 After wrapping up my work I strolled over to A Salt and Battery, a British fish & chips joint, AKA a "chippy", featured on a recent episode of